mstocco/mariostoc.co/content/traininglog/20211017-ironman2022-45weeksout.md

 ### NOTES
 Total Time: **60 Minutes** &nbsp; Distance: **1600m**

-Think fog, cold and dark was the ride to and from the pool this morning.
+Thick fog, cold and dark was the ride to and from the pool this morning.

+Today was my first swim since [IRONMAN Italy](/racereports/2021-ironman-italy-emilia-romagna).
+I felt good in the water and 1600m was the perfect distance for the day.

+The early morning made the rest of the day drag though.
 <!---->
 ## TUESDAY OCT 19 ☁️
 Sleep **4** | Fatigue **3** | Stress **5** | Soreness **4**